k-wiz/insomnia-app/README.md

 ###### Treatment Modules
 In the next iteration, The 'Treatment' tab will allow users to compare their insomnia 30 days before and 30 days after a treatment module is started.
 For example, a user will be able to eliminate caffeine for 30 days, and the app will track whether insomnia improves as a result.

+#### Installation Instructions
+To use this app with your own Fitbit, register your instance of the app here: https://dev.fitbit.com/apps/new, and then generate an access token here: https://dev.fitbit.com/apps/oauthinteractivetutorial.